Skip to main content

 The Vietnamese Language

-Phonetically, Vietnamese includes a modest inventory of consonants and vowels, but its rich tone system and frequent use of final stops and glottal closures give it a distinctive sound.
-Dialectal variation is considerable, with the Northern, Central, and Southern regions each having unique pronunciations and tonal patterns.
+Vietnamese is a tonal language, with the Northern (Hanoi) dialect using six distinct tones.
+Each tone changes the meaning of a syllable; for example, the syllable ma can have six completely different meanings depending on the tone.
+Vietnamese has a modest inventory of consonants and vowels, but its rich tonal system and frequent use of final stops and glottal closures give it a distinctive sound.
+Dialectal variation is considerable, with Northern, Central, and Southern regions each having unique pronunciations and tonal patterns.
 The Hanoi dialect is considered the standard in official contexts, including education and broadcasting.

 Asterix in Vietnam: From Bootlegs to Official Publications